Great South Bay

 The bay is accessible from the ocean through Fire Island Inlet, which lies between the western tip of Fire Island and the eastern tip of Jones Beach Island.
 The bay adjoins South Oyster Bay on its western end, and Patchogue and Moriches bays at the east end.

 History

-In the early 17th century, European settlers first encountered the native Montaukett Indian Nation.
+In the early 17th century, European settlers first encountered the Indigenous Montaukett people.
 Among the earliest British families were the Smith, Carman and Hewlett families.
 Long Island's South Shore, adjacent to the bay, now includes the communities of Lindenhurst, Babylon, Islip, Oakdale, Sayville, Bayport, Blue Point, Patchogue, Bellport, Shirley, and Mastic Beach.